probablypenera007/chat-server/README.md

 - **📊 Structured Logging**: Keep track of server events with Winston
 - **✅ Request Validation**: Ensure data integrity with Celebrate
 - **🛡️ End-to-end Encryption**: Protect user privacy with encrypted messaging.
+- **🌐 CORS Support**: Handle cross-origin requests with ease.
+- **🔄 Clustering**: Improve performance and scalability by utilizing multiple CPU cores.
+- **🧪 Unit and Integration Testing**: Ensure reliability with comprehensive tests using Jest and SuperTest.

 ## Prerequisites
 - Node.js (v14 or higher)